Annie Oakley: Early life

-According to biographer Glenda Riley, "the wolves" could have been the Studabaker family, but the 1870 U.S. Census suggests they were the Abram Boose family of neighboring Preble County.
+According to biographer Glenda Riley, "the wolves" could have been the Studabaker family, but the 1870 U.S. census suggests that they were the Abram Boose family of neighboring Preble County.
 Around the spring of 1872, Annie ran away from "the wolves".
-According to biographer Shirl Kasper, it was only at this point that Annie met and lived with the Edingtons, returning to her mother's home around the age of 15.
+According to biographer Shirl Kasper, it was only at this point that Annie met and lived with the Edingtons, returning to her mother's home around the age of fifteen.

-Annie began trapping before the age of seven, and shooting and hunting by age eight, to support her siblings and her widowed mother.
-She sold the hunted game to locals in Greenville, such as shopkeepers Charles and G. Anthony Katzenberger, who shipped it to hotels in Cincinnati and other cities.
-She also sold the game to restaurants and hotels in northern Ohio.
-Her skill paid off the mortgage on her mother's farm when Annie was 15.
+Annie began trapping before age seven, and shooting and hunting by age eight, in order to support her siblings and her widowed mother.
+She sold hunted game to locals in Greenville, such as shopkeepers Charles and G. Anthony Katzenberger, who shipped it to hotels in Cincinnati and other cities.
+She also sold game to restaurants and hotels in northern Ohio.
+Her skill paid off the mortgage on her mother's farm when Annie was fifteen.